Cloud: Other genitus and mutatus clouds

 The genitus and mutatus categories have been expanded to include certain types that do not originate from pre-existing clouds.
-The term flammagenitus (Latin for 'fire-made') applies to cumulus congestus or cumulonimbus that are formed by large scale fires or volcanic eruptions.
+The term flammagenitus (Latin for 'fire-made') applies to cumulus congestus or cumulonimbus that are formed by large scale fires or volcanic eruptions, the latter having reached altitudes of 57 km, and nuclear mushroom clouds having an upward extend of up to 67 km.
 Smaller low-level "pyrocumulus" or "fumulus" clouds formed by contained industrial activity are now classified as cumulus homogenitus (Latin for 'man-made').
 Contrails formed from the exhaust of aircraft flying in the upper level of the troposphere can persist and spread into formations resembling cirrus which are designated cirrus homogenitus.
 If a cirrus homogenitus cloud changes fully to any of the high-level genera, they are termed cirrus, cirrostratus, or cirrocumulus homomutatus.
 Stratus cataractagenitus (Latin for 'cataract-made') are generated by the spray from waterfalls.
 Silvagenitus (Latin for 'forest-made') is a stratus cloud that forms as water vapor is added to the air above a forest canopy.

 Large scale patterns

-Sometimes certain atmospheric processes cause clouds to become organized into patterns that can cover large areas.
+Sometimes, certain atmospheric processes cause clouds to become organized into patterns that can cover large areas.
 These patterns are usually difficult to identify from surface level and are best seen from an aircraft or spacecraft.